 Carol Klein writes in the Sunday Mirror; “Don’t know whether you saw the Great British Garden Revival on BBC2 the other week but for one little film I pleaded the case for conifers and reintroducing them into the mainstream of our gardening ideology.
 In each programme, the crew visited lots of different venues and pulled all the threads together at one main garden.
 We were lucky enough to visit Foggy Bottom – Adrian Bloom’s fairytale creation in the 17-acre Bressingham Gardens in Norfolk.

 There is much more than a collection of conifers here.
 The gardens are packed with plants of every description – brimful with perennials, trees and shrubs.
 But perhaps it is the conifers that are the jewel in the crown.
 Adrian did more to popularise their use in our gardens than any other single person, though he talks about it with great humility.

 Throughout the gardens, every sort of conifer – yews, pines, fir, larches and many, many more – are combined with stunning effect.”

 Gardening with Conifers

-1st Edition – see above for 2nd Edition
+First Edition – see above for Second Edition

 For an equally practical and useful book on using conifers in the garden and landscape, look at the conifer section for Adrian’s much-acclaimed Gardening with Conifers (above), published in the UK by Frances Lincoln and in North America by Firefly Books, Toronto, Canada – also available online at Amazon).